 91% are employed and/or in school when they move forward.

 Newcomer women from the following 36 countries have lived at the House of Peace.: Botswana, Lesotho, Ghana, Nigeria, DRC, Liberia, Kenya, Ethiopia, Eritrea, Burundi, Somalia, Rwanda, Sudan, Namibia, Gambia, Pakistan, Sri Lanka, Iran, Iraq, Syria, Bangladesh, Afghanistan, India, Philippines, Myanmar, Malaysia, South Korea, Mexico, Peru, Jamaica, Kyrgyzstan, Sweden, Switzerland, Scotland, Canada, USA

-They are Hindu, Sikh, Sufi, Muslim, Buddhist, Orthodox, Protestant, Catholic, Quaker, Unitarian and Mennonite.
+They are Hindu, Sikh, Muslim, Buddhist, Orthodox, Protestant, Catholic, Quaker and Unitarian.